-5 Secret Twitter Hacks You Need to Know
+5 Secret Twitter Tips and Tricks You Need to Know

 If you’re constantly working to take your brand to the next level, chances are you’re doing everything you can to get your name out there; whether it’s offline or online.
 By now, you’re probably familiar with the power of social media, and more specifically, one of our favorite platforms, Twitter.
 With over 500 million Tweets being sent each day and hundreds of millions of users, Twitter offers an opportunity to promote your business and of course, your stunning website.
 Because it’s such fast-moving and ever-changing platform, it can be difficult to keep up.
 Luckily, we have some tips that you can use to seriously increase engagement and save you time.